jcirilloassis/Ciao/README.md

 # Ciao! :smile:

 Hello, I'm José Antonio, a **GIS data specialist/geologist** who is passionate about **geosciences**. :earth_americas: <br>
-I'm also a big fan of **space technologies**, so I have a repository dedicated to **remote sensing topics**, mostly using satellite imagery. :satellite: :deciduous_tree: :leaves:
+I'm also a big fan of **space technologies**, so I have a repository dedicated to **remote sensing topics**, mostly using satellite imagery. :satellite: :rocket: :deciduous_tree: :leaves:

 :pager: You can find me on::mega:<br>